 I grow them because they are sweet, and my partner and I love them.
 Honestly who doesn’t enjoy freshly grown red strawberries!
+A chance for us, aquaponics strawberries produce very well.

 Today I would like to talk about a problem that we sometimes face when trying to grow strawberries in aquaponics.
 In my system I have several strawberries plants.
 They surprisingly continue producing flowers and fruits in winter.
 However, the fruits produced are not consumable.
 They don’t turn red.
 Strawberries don’t even maturate.
 They remain in a mini-stage.
 This is probably due to the temperature difference between the water and the air.